nuuuwan/news_lk3_data/README.md

 ### Farmers demand that they get their agricultural land occupied by the Vikramadi

 *2024-04-30 08:40:00* · [`virakesarilk`](https://www.virakesari.lk/article/182280) · `ta`

+Farmers in Athikattuveli demand that a Buddhist monk, Vikramadi, cultivate their traditional agricultural lands, which have been affected by the monk's occupation of 88 acres for 3 years.
+The land, previously farmed by the Kuchchaveli community, was acquired by the Forest Resource Protection Department after displacement due to war.
+In 2021, the Sapbhata Forest Senasuna Viharakarakam occupied the land, with a 30-year lease from 2023.
+A Divisional Secretariat letter advises the Attorney General.

+🟩

 Farmers are demanding that a Buddhist monk cultivate in the traditional agricultural lands of the Tamil people in the Athikattuveli area of ​​the Kuchchaveli - Thiriyai Grama Niladhari Division, and that their livelihood has been affected.